Name and type of organisation: Church Urban Fund (registered charity no: 297483)

 - consider reviewing its policy and training regarding potentially vulnerable members of the public.

+The charity accepted our recommendations.
 We asked that the charity write to us within two months of the date of our final decision to outline the actions taken in response to our findings and recommendations.